masui/AH2014paper/paper.md

-# AH2014 Paper
+# Using BabaScript for Integrating Computer and Human Activities

 ## Abstract

-We introduce the "BabaScript" programming system which supports the integration of human and computer activities.
+We introduce the "BabaScript" programming system that supports the integration of human and computer activities.
 Although many recent programming systems support croudsourcing features where computer programs can utilize human resources,